 Also, because the study relied on self-reported food intake, there is room for error.
 Moreover, the participants only provided dietary information at one point in time, and diets can change substantially over the years.

 In short, the study adds to the evidence that fermented soy may have health benefits, but it is far from definitive.
 Thanks to the popularity of soy, scientists are sure to keep investigating.

 The authors of the editorial ask whether the reported drop in mortality risk with increased intake of fermented soy might, in fact, be an underestimation.

 They explain that products such as miso are often served in dishes with high levels of salt.
-High salt intake is a risk factor for conditions that increase mortality risk.
+High salt intake is a

 Because the researchers behind the study did not control their analysis for salt intake, the authors of the editorial wonder whether “The association between higher miso intake and lower mortality might be confounded, and possibly underestimated.”

 In other words, individuals who eat lots of fermented soy are likely to have a high salt intake that increases their mortality risk.
 The authors of the editorial ask whether fermented soy might be protecting against the negative impact of salt in the diet.
 This is a question that will, of course, need further investigation.